 GeneCards Summary for PTK2 Gene

 PTK2 (Protein Tyrosine Kinase 2) is a Protein Coding gene.
-Diseases associated with PTK2 include Glioblastoma Multiforme and Lung Cancer.
-Among its related pathways are RET signaling and CXCR4-mediated signaling events.
+Diseases associated with PTK2 include Glioblastoma Multiforme and Malignant Glioma.
+Among its related pathways are Arrhythmogenic right ventricular cardiomyopathy (ARVC) and RET signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PTK2B.

 UniProtKB/Swiss-Prot Summary for PTK2 Gene